fraxflax/nw-watchdog/documentation/help.md

 	Run in foreground, do not fork / daemonize.

 * __--list-systemd__
-    If systemd is installed, a brief status of all installed nw-watchdog systemd-services are listed.
+    If systemd is installed, a brief status of all installed nw-watchdog systemd-services are listed to stdout.

+	Cannot be combined with any other options.

 * __--verbose | -v__<br>
 	Shortcut for `--verbosity-level=5`<br>